Controlled exercises - How lower level students develop listening ability

 The first reliable resources are teachers.
 They know what students have learned and where the difficulties are.
 So teachers can write suitable listening materials.

-YouTube videos and TV dramas are not very useful at this stage.
+YouTube videos and TV dramas are not very useful for lower level students.
 But they are great resources for higher level students.

 There are also a lot of Chinese podcasts available on the internet.
 Many of them use a lesson format.
 Some lessons are quite useful.
 The speed is slow and the pronunciation is clear.
 But the over-all structures are not there.
 Lesson topics are selected randomly, and there is a lack of sufficient re-enforcing exercises.